 The forecast also shows that BDA spending will gain strength over the next five years as the global economy recovers from the Covid-19 pandemic.

-The industries currently making the largest investments in big data and analytics solutions are banking, discrete manufacturing, and professional services.
+Banking, discrete manufacturing, and professional services are currently making the largest investments in big data and analytics solutions.

-Combined, these three industries will account for one-third of all BDA spending in 2021, the IDC report said.
+The IDC report said that these three industries will account for one-third of all BDA spending in 2021.

 “Leveraging data for insights into everything from internal business operations to the customer journey is top of mind and of strategic importance,” said Jessica Goepfert, program vice president, Customer Insights and Analysis.